 Although estimates vary, about 30%-80% of women with PCOS have insulin resistance.

 Hyperinsulinemia (high blood insulin levels) produces hyperandrogenism (excessive levels of male hormones such as testosterone) by stimulating ovarian androgen production and by reducing serum sex-hormone binding globulin (SHBG).
-This can heighten PCOS symptoms.
+This can make PCOS symptoms a lot worse.

-The hormone insulin is primarily known for its role in glucose regulation.
+The hormone insulin performs many essential functions in the body but is primarily known for its role in glucose regulation.
 Under normal circumstances, insulin assures the efficient transfer of glucose from the bloodstream to the body.
 Insulin also serves as a signal to the liver to begin or discontinue glucose production.

 If the level of glucose in the cells is sufficient, insulin levels drop, signaling the liver to slow down glucose production.
 In contrast, if the cells of the body are not receiving enough glucose, the level of insulin will rise, signaling the liver to produce greater amounts of glucose.

-Insulin resistance syndrome is thought to be caused by several factors:
+Insulin dysfunction is thought to be caused by several factors:

 As early as 1921, a French study described the presence of diabetes in women with facial hirsutism.
-PCOS women also show higher levels of possible precursors of diabetes, such as glucose intolerance and insulin resistance.
+PCOS women also show higher levels of possible precursors of diabetes, such as glucose intolerance and lack of insulin sensitivity.